YanikKumar93/IP-Project-/Source_Code .md

                        "10.
 No. Of Domains Offered\n"
                        "11.
 UG Placements\n"
                        "12.
 PG Placements\n")
-# Tasks left to be done
-# Ask for merging visual and tabular part
-# Optimization and representation
 while True:
     print("How do you want to see your report :\n"
           "1.
 Tabular format\n"